 Symptoms of diabetes are caused by higher levels of glucose (sugar) in your blood.
-Both types of diabetes (type 1 and type 2) have some of the same warning signs.
-Symptoms tend to develop more quickly for type 1 diabetes compared to type 2 (i.e. over several weeks vs several years).
+While both type 1 and type 2 diabetes have similar warning signs, symptoms tend to develop much more quickly for type 1 compared to type 2 (i.e. over several weeks vs several years).

-Increased urination When blood glucose levels are elevated, you may not reabsorb all of the glucose as it passes through the kidneys.
+Frequent urination: When blood sugar levels are elevated, you may not reabsorb all of the sugar as it passes through the kidneys.
 Your body will try to get rid of it by making more urine.
 For children, that could mean sudden or more frequent bed wetting.

-Fatigue (feeling tired or lethargic) Glucose provides you with energy.
-Your cells need insulin to bring the glucose in.
-If your body doesn't produce enough or any insulin, the glucose has no way of entering the cells and you have no energy.
-This can make you tired.
+Fatigue (feeling tired or lethargic): Sugar provides you with energy.
+Your cells need insulin to bring the sugar in, so if your body doesn't produce enough or any insulin, the sugar has no way of entering the cells.
+This can make you extra tired.

-If you have any of the above symptoms, make an appointment to see your doctor.
+If you have any of the above symptoms, talk to your healthcare provider about your concerns.
 A blood test will help determine if these symptoms might be caused by diabetes.